Skip to content

 Reviewed by OnlineDermatologist Clinical Content Team

-Eczema clinical guidance image Eczema 6 min read
+Melasma clinical guidance image Melasma 5 min read

-If you are dealing with Eczema, this article was written for first-time patients and focuses on review cadence, measurable outcomes, and plan adjustments without unnecessary medical jargon.
+If you are dealing with Melasma, this article was written for first-time patients and focuses on lifestyle contributors that influence symptom control without unnecessary medical jargon.

-In consultation, image quality and timeline are used to guide safe planning. planned review points improve control and reduce avoidable deterioration.
-Escalate quickly if red-flag symptoms occur: widespread weeping skin, fever, rapidly painful rash, or herpes-like blistering.
+In consultation, image quality and timeline are used to guide safe planning. small lifestyle adjustments can significantly reduce flare burden in long-term care.
+Escalate quickly if red-flag symptoms occur: rapid painful change, bleeding lesion, or atypical irregular pigmented growth.

 This version is designed for people booking dermatology care for the first time.